Skip to main content

 Alcohol’s Influence on Growth Hormone and IGF-1 Axis

-Beyond sex steroids, alcohol significantly perturbs the (GH) and insulin-like growth factor-1 (IGF-1) axis.
+Beyond sex steroids, alcohol significantly perturbs the growth hormone (GH) and insulin-like growth factor-1 (IGF-1) axis.
 The liver represents the primary site of IGF-1 synthesis, a crucial mediator of GH action, influencing tissue growth, metabolism, and cellular repair.
 Chronic alcohol intake, particularly in the context of alcoholic liver disease, reduces hepatic IGF-1 production.

 This occurs through several mechanisms, including diminished growth hormone receptor signaling in hepatocytes, impaired gene expression, and increased proteolytic degradation of IGF-1.
 The resulting decline in circulating IGF-1 contributes to muscle wasting, impaired bone density, and a generalized catabolic state, often observed in individuals with significant alcohol exposure.